Severe Weather Blue Line Procedures

 This means conditions are such that storms capable of producing a tornado may develop.

-This means that either a tornado has been sighted or that it is highly probable that
+This means that either a tornado has been sighted or that it is highly probable that one will develop.

 A warning will be signaled by the outdoor warning sirens.
 TigerText, social media and email alerts will be activated.
 Alert employees and students in your immediate area.